Understanding and Accelerating Group Formation

-Often, managing a new group can seem difficult, chaotic, and doomed to end in disappointment.
-But it turns out that there's a pattern to the seeming chaos of relationships within group – and knowing it can help you as you head into a team project.
+Managing a new group and its relationships can seem difficult, chaotic or doomed to end in disappointment.
+But there's a pattern to the chaos, and understanding that pattern can help you to get the best from your people.